blackboxnlp/2022/index.md

 Accepted submissions will be presented at the workshop: most as posters, some as oral presentations (determined by the program committee).

 ### Dual Submissions and Preprints
-Dual submissions are **not** allowed.
+Dual submissions are **not** allowed for the archival track.
 Papers posted to preprint servers such as arxiv can be submitted without any restrictions on when they were posted.

 ### Camera-ready information
 Authors of accepted archival papers should upload the final version of their paper to the submission system by the camera-ready deadline.
 Authors may use one extra page to address reviewer comments, for a total of nine pages + references (an optional broader impacts or ethics statement is allowed on a 10th page).